BMD - airborne combat vehicles. BMD - airborne combat vehicles Service in the troops and combat use

 electromechanical

-aiming devices
+Aiming devices

-(periscopic, day/night)
+(periscope, day/night)

-Surveillance devices
+Observation devices

 Number of embrasures (of which for machine guns)

-Means of setting a smoke screen
+Means for setting up smoke curtains

 Engine type and brand